-Felis Chaus is the scientific name for the Jungle cat.
-It is a wild cat species that looks like a large domestic cat.
-There is a resemblance to the Abyssinian purebred cat.
+OVERVIEW: Felis chaus is the scientific name for the jungle cat; a small wild cat species that has a passing similarity in appearance to the Abyssinian purebred cat.
 The coat is plain tawny grey and ticked.
 Its color varies slightly.
 It is found from Turkey to Cambodia – a very wide distribution.
-Its name is misleading as this wildcat species prefers swamps and reed beds – next to water.
-It is also called the “reed cat” or “swamp cat”.
-Due to their wide range they are also found in dry grasslands.
-Felis chaus feeds mainly on small mammals such as mice and rats.
+Its name is misleading as this wild cat species prefers swamps and reed beds – next to water.
+It is also called the Chaus, “reed cat”, “swamp cat” or “swamp lynx”.
+Due to their wide range, they are also found in dry grasslands.
+The jungle cat feeds mainly on small mammals such as mice and rats.
 They leap to catch birds.
+This is a highly adaptable feline suited to all seasons and all habitats.
+It shuns dense rainforest and arid desert, two extremes of habitat.
+It is described as a “flexible, all-purpose cat” by Dr. Desmond Morris, the well-known zoologist which makes it more accepting of human alterations to their habitat.
+The jungle cat is long-legged and as a consequence fast-moving.
+They been timed at 23 km/h (I’d expect near 30 km/h typically).
+The jungle cat climbs well but is a ground dweller

-The size of felis chaus is similar to that of the domestic cat weighing from 3 to 10 kgs or about 7 to 22 lbs.
+The size of felis chaus is similar to that of the domestic cat weighing around 5 kg for females to around 10 kg for males (22 pounds).
 It is a little larger and lankier, however.
 A size comparison chart with other felids can been seen here: Wild Cat Species by Size.

 The face is relatively slim compared to the squarer faces of other wild cats.
 The ears are quite large (particularly the ears of the cat top left in the collage).

 The black jungle cat in the collage is not that rare.
-Apparently they occur frequently in south east Pakistan and they are also found in India.
-They are called “melanistic” (see a black Chausie cat).
+Apparently, they occur frequently in south east Pakistan and they are also found in India.
+They are called “melanistic”.
 This is in reference to the pigment “melanin” that is in each individual hair.

 The similarity to the domestic cat is not just skin deep — it has been established scientifically.
 There might be subspecies of the jungle cat as the distribution (range) of this cat is very wide but no research has been carried out to establish this.